Blood and the Moon: Background

-This winding, gyring, spiring treadmill of a stair is my ancestral stair;

-That Goldsmith and the Dean, Berkeley and Burke have travelled there.

 The castle consisted of four stories.
 On the first floor was the dining room, and the living room was found on the second.
 The third story contained the bedroom, and the top story contained the "Strangers' room" which and a secret room.
 It was also on this story that the tower's large windows opened up over the millstream below.
 The windows are mentioned in the poem on lines 43-46: